 When you’re at home, lock doors, close windows and keep keys somewhere they can’t be reached from outside.
 Always check the ID of any callers you don’t know before answering the door.

 While you want to do everything you can to protect your belongings, remember they can be replaced, you can’t.
-There are lots of things you can do to increase the chance of getting your things back if they do get stolen.
+There are things you can do to increase the possibility of getting your things back if these are stolen.

 Out and about at night

-If you’re heading out on a night out, don’t put yourself at risk by drinking too much, going off alone, or leaving with someone you don’t know.
+If you’re out at night, don’t put yourself at risk by drinking too much, going off alone, or leaving with someone you don’t know.